 - Danish oil

-- Metal tracks
+- Metal tracks (I used Dual-Trak™ 39-inch bronze standard)

-- Wall mounting screws
+- Wall mounting screws (I used Dual-Trak™ 2.5-inch bronze standard screws)

-- Shelf mounting screws
+- Shelf mounting screws (I used Dual-Trak™ bronze shelf bracket screws)

 - Electric drill and screwdriver

 The metal tracks should be long enough to run nearly floor-to-ceiling in each stud you’re using.
-We used two 39-inch tracks in each stud, one on top of the other, to reach our desired length and avoid having to ship the extra-long 70-inch tracks.
+We installed two 39-inch tracks in each stud, one on top of the other, to reach our desired length and avoid having to ship the extra-long 70-inch tracks.

 You might want to order extra brackets so you can try different layouts.
 You’ll need one bracket for each track that each shelf crosses.
 If you want to have a long shelf that spans four tracks, you’ll need four brackets for it.

 It’s a good idea to purchase extra wood, too.
-We used raw cherry wood that Eric found on Craigslist and planed to 11.5 inches deep and 0.75 of an inch thick.
+We used raw cherry wood that we found on Craigslist and planed to 11.5 inches deep and 0.75 of an inch thick.
 Mid-century modern shelving units are often made with teak or maple wood, which are good options if you can find them.

 Install the Tracks